jerome-trc/viletech/spec/lith-spec.md

 `bool` is a strongly-typed true-or-false byte.
 `char` uses Rust character semantics; it represents a single valid UTF-8 code point.

-VZScript has the following numeric types:
+LithScript has the following numeric types:

 `int8` `uint8`
 `int16` `uint16`